NERSC/sc20-dl-tutorial/README.md

 ### Profiling with Nsight Systems
 Before generating a profile with Nsight, we can add NVTX ranges to the script to add context to the produced timeline.
 First, we can enable PyTorch's built-in NVTX annotations by using the `torch.autograd.profiler.emit_nvtx` context manager.
 We can also manually add some manually defined NVTX ranges to the code using `torch.cuda.nvtx.range_push` and `torch.cuda.nvtx.range_pop`.
-Search `train.py` for comments labeled `# PROF:` to see where we've added code.
+Search `train.py` for comments labeled `# PROF` to see where we've added code.
 As a quick note, we defined some simple functions to wrap the NVTX range calls in order to add synchronization:
 ```
 def nvtx_range_push(name, enabled):